Mane Mane Nichi Nichi

-Mane Mane Nichi Nichi (マネマネにちにち) is a Japanese manga series written and illustrated by Sōichirō Yamamoto.
-It began serialization in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday in July 2024, and has been compiled into two tankōbon volumes as of September 2025.
+Mane Mane Nichi Nichi: Baseball Manager Everyday (マネマネにちにち, Mane Mane Nichi Nichi) is a Japanese manga series written and illustrated by Sōichirō Yamamoto.
+It began serialization in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday in July 2024, and has been compiled into four tankōbon volumes as of September 2026.

 Plot

 The series follows three high school students, Akane Nagisa, Karina Ichinose and Yuki Himemiya, who serve as managers of their school's baseball club.
 Each of them became managers for different reasons, but despite their different backgrounds and interest in baseball, the three become friends.